To The Moon

 RijksmuseumFly Me To The Moon

 Addendum: After visiting the exhibition, geologists of the Free University (VU) in Amsterdam approached the artists with the request to to study the rock.
-At the time, the museum rejected this request, but some years later, this request is finally granted two years later by the current director.
+At the time, the museum rejected this request, but some years later, this request is finally granted by then director Wim Pijbes.
 Soon the geologists discovered that the moonrock in the collection of the Rijksmuseum is actually not from the moon.
 See: moonrock search, maansteen, and The Addition.
 A few years later, the artists donated the deeds and printed matter to the collection of the Rijksmuseum.